francis2/api/csharp/services-api/docs/FeesApi.md

-Returns all entities of MarketDataSubscriptionPlan type
+Retrieves all entities of MarketDataSubscriptionPlan type

 ### Example
 ```csharp